Wadangkaa/node-relationship/README.md

 # Node Relationship

-In this project, we will about node relationships, embedded
+In this project, we will about node relationships, embedded and referenced both

 -   one to one relationship
 -   one to many relationships